Skip to main content

 • Aftercare and handover: a clear plan so you are not left to figure it out alone.

-If we believe you need a higher level of care than a small residential treatment center can safely provide, we will tell you early and help you find a safer option.
+If we believe you need a higher level of care than a small residential treatment centre can safely provide, we will tell you early and help you find a safer option.

 Treating Anxiety & Addiction